greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 Drop indexes before loading into existing tables and re-create the index after loading.
 Creating an index on pre-existing data is faster than updating it incrementally as each row is loaded.

 Run `ANALYZE` on the table after loading.
-Disable automatic statistics collection during loading by setting `gp_autostats_mode` to `NONE`.
+Deactivate automatic statistics collection during loading by setting `gp_autostats_mode` to `NONE`.
 Run `VACUUM` after load errors to recover space.

 Performing small, high frequency data loads into heavily partitioned column-oriented tables can have a high impact on the system because of the number of physical files accessed per time interval.